Model S

 550

-• • Suspension tuning revisions for smoother ride
+• • Suspension tuning revisions for a smoother ride.
+Updated interior trim materials.

 Juniper Refresh